 ACT 1, Morning in a small unspecified City, near future

-A Crowd of all ages enters as they offer generic pleasantries “Good Morning” to one another.
+A Child starts a machine that makes a marching sound.
+A Crowd of all ages enters in a rigid formation as they offer generic pleasantries “Good Morning” to one another.
 Miranette, a silent young girl runs off and Paloma, a teenager, follows her.
 Twelve Adults from the crowd tell of four strange occurrences that happened in recent days.
 The Crowd listens.
 Everyone agrees that three of the occurrences should be reported at once, but that the fourth one should not, as it was void of specific facts.

 The Crowd exits and Miranette gives Paloma her journal to help explain her actions “Don’t Label Me”.
 Miranette then shows Paloma a string of crystals she found.
 She tries to attach the crystals to her sash but Paloma scolds her.
 Miranette indicates she is ready to run away.
 Paloma gets called into the house and Miranette goes alone.
 Miranette is met by the Youth who, having suspected her intention, give her a jar of caterpillars, a monkey named Jingle (a marionette), seeds and a conch shell.
 Miranette thanks them and leaves.
 Paloma shows up right after and runs off to join her.